-Mont-Blanc, Mer de Glace, Aiguilles Rouges… for centuries, these fabulous names have given birth to the Chamonix legends and modern mountaineering.
+Mont-Blanc, Mer de Glace, Aiguilles Rouges… Centuries ago, these fabulous names gave birth to the Chamonix legends and modern mountaineering.
 This unique alpine environment continues to fascinate and attract the curiosity of all outdoor activity lovers.

-Based out of the village of Vallorcine, this program was specifically designed to suit the interests and activity level of teenagers in a full mountain lifestyle experience.
+Based in the village of Vallorcine, this program was specifically designed to suit the interests and activity level of teenagers in a full mountain lifestyle experience.
 During 6 days, they will enjoy hiking, climbing, sleeping in a hut, canyoning and white water rafting.

 Day 1 : Multi-activities